-If you believe your health problems are a result of exposure to one of the chemicals listed above, or by other forms of harmful chemicals, contact Jan Dils, Attorneys at Law for guidance through the Veteran’s disability application process.
+If you believe your health problems are a result of exposure to one of the chemicals listed above, or by other forms of harmful chemicals, contact Jan Dils, Attorneys at Law “Toxic chemicals attorney” for guidance through the Veteran’s disability application process and chemical exposure claim.

 There are two types of radiation: ionizing and non-ionizing.
 Ionizing radiation may pose a health risk because it sends out extremely high energy.
 Ionizing radiation can be sourced from nuclear weapon testing or other activities performed during military service.
 Long-term health problems related to radiation can be discovered through the VA’s free Ionizing Radiation Registry health exam.

-If radiation has caused your health to suffer, contact a Toxic Exposure Attorney for a free consultation and assistance in applying for benefits.
+If radiation has caused your health to suffer, contact a Toxic Exposure Attorney for a free consultation and assistance in applying VA radiation exposure claims.

 Air pollutants include burn pits, oil well fire and smoke, sulfur fire, and sand, dust, and particulates.
 Sand and dust in the air can cause respiratory problems and make the vital breathing process more difficult.
-Gulf War veterans may suffer from health problems caused by oil or gas wells that caught on fire and burned, polluting the air around them.
+Gulf War veterans may suffer from health problems caused by oil or gas wells that caught on fire and burned, polluting the air around them, they can claim for Gulf war illness.
 In Iraq, a sulfur plant burned for a continuous month in June of 2003 and large amounts of sulfur dioxide was released into the air.

 Burn pits are one of the most significant contributors of toxic chemicals.
 Soldiers live at the sites of these pits where human waste and other destructive chemicals, such as paint and battery acid, are burned.
 Inhaling the toxic smoke day after day can result in long-term health consequences.